Engineered for the automotive industry

 Our =C–SHOCK® pultruded composite formulated for overmoulding shows good adhesion with PA6.

 A good illustration of the great possibility of =C–SHOCK® thermoplastic composite profiles is the development made with our partners HYUNDAI and PLASTICOMNIUM on a Front Crash Beam for a sedan vehicle.

 This concept will advantageously replace a metallic beam with about 40% weight reduction based on glass fibre at equal performances.
 With potentially lower cost carbon fibres in the coming years, this breakthrough concept will significantly contribute to the weight reduction goals of the Automotive industry to match the energy saving targets.

 Another illustration of our =C–SHOCK® range is found in an (confidential) application where high dynamic mechanical solicitations are required.
-In this case, our composite material has been submitted to high frequency bending stress over more than 20 million cycles without failure.
+In this case, our composite material has been submitted to high frequency bending stress over more than 20 millions cycles without failure.

-With our reactive thermoplastic technologies, the high fibre content does not limit the fatigue behaviour as proven to be the case for most thermoset materials where the fatigue properties drop after a maximum fibre content around 55%v.
+With our reactive thermoplastic technologies, the high fibre content does not limit the fatigue behaviour as proven to be the case for most thermoset materials where the fatigue properties drop after a maximum fibre content around 55%.